MattVSTS/MattVSTS/README.md

 I always loved Software Development, however I always ended up on the other side of the fence.
 The glue between the two? **DevOps practices**.

 As you can see below I try to dabble with open source whevever I can - hopefully more in the future!
 I really like techology with a purpose.
-My job is at Avanade UK & Ireland - I am the head of the Software Engineering department.
+My job is at Avanade UK & Ireland - I am a Director in the Software Engineering practice and a Solution Architect aligned to Financial Services and Insurance.
 Modern Cloud, DevOps and people development keep me busy every single day, as well as generating new value for my clients every day.
 However everything you will find here is not work-related.

 My blog is [here](https://mattvsts.github.io), where I write about topics I feel close to me in the technical space.
 One of the many outlets of an Azure DevOps and GitHub MVP after all 😄 alternatively I hope to see you at a conference  around the world (hopefully very soon!).